Ending the pandemic

 How Vaccines Work

 Vaccines trigger our immune systems to make antibodies against bacteria or viruses.
 Antibodies are proteins that fight germs like viruses and bacteria by latching onto and disabling them.
-The goal is teach your body’s defenses how to create antibodies to fight off any future exposure to the real bacteria or virus.
+The goal is to teach your body’s defenses to create antibodies to fight off any future exposure to the real bacteria or virus.

 “The pandemic has presented all of us with a historic challenge.
 Science is providing COVID-19 vaccines as our best hope to defeat the pandemic.” – Peter Hahn, MD, MBA, President & CEO

 The vaccines were tested in large-scale clinical trials involving tens of thousands of diverse participants, volunteers from every walk of life.